A Python library to communicate with Logi Circle cameras

 Setup and authenticate:

-Grab latest still image for each camera:
+Grab latest still image:

 Download latest activity for all cameras: